Parallel implementation of CNOT$^{N}$ and C$_2$NOT$^2$ gates via homonuclear and heteronuclear F\"{o}rster interactions of Rydberg atoms: Abstract

 \section{Abstract}

-We analyze the schemes of high-fidelity multiqubit CNOT$^{\text{N}}$ and C$_{2}$NOT$^{2}$ gates for alkali-metal neutral atoms used as qubits.
+We analyze schemes of high-fidelity multiqubit CNOT$^{\text{N}}$ and C$_{2}$NOT$^{2}$ gates for alkali-metal neutral atoms used as qubits.
 These schemes are based on the electromagnetically induced transparency and Rydberg blockade, as proposed by M. M\"{u}ller et al. \href{https://doi.org/10.1103/PhysRevLett.102.170502}{[PRL 102, 170502 (2009)]}.
-In the original paper the fidelity of multi-qubit CNOT$^{\text{N}}$ gate based on Rydberg blockade was limited by the interaction between target atoms, and by the coupling laser intensity.
-We propose overcoming these limits by using strong asymmetric homonuclear and heteronuclear dipole-dipole interactions via F\"{o}rster interactions between the control and target atoms, while the target atoms remain coupled by weaker van der Waals interaction.
+In the original paper, the fidelity of multi-qubit CNOT$^{\text{N}}$ gate based on Rydberg blockade was limited by the undesirable interaction between the target atoms, and by the coupling laser intensity.
+We propose overcoming these limits by using strong heteronuclear dipole-dipole interactions via F\"{o}rster resonances for control and target atoms, while the target atoms are coupled by weaker van der Waals interaction.
 We have optimized the gate performance in order to achieve higher fidelity, while keeping coupling laser intensity as small as possible in order to improve the experimental feasibility of the gate schemes.
-We also considered optimization of schemes of C$_{2}$NOT$^{2}$ gates, where the fidelity is also affected by the relation between the control-control, control-target and target-target interaction energies.
-Our numeric simulations confirm that the fidelity of CNOT$^4$ gate (single control and four target atoms) can be up to $97.5\%$ and the fidelity of C$_2$NOT$^2$ (two control and two target atoms) is up to $98\%$ for the conditions which are experimentally feasible.
+We also considered optimization of schemes of C$_{2}$NOT$^{2}$ gates, where the fidelity is affected by the relation between the control-control, control-target and target-target interaction energies.
+Our numeric simulations confirm that the fidelity of CNOT$^4$ gate (single control and four target atoms) can be up to $99.3\%$ and the fidelity of C$_2$NOT$^2$ (two control and two target atoms) is up to $99.7\%$ for the conditions which are experimentally feasible.

 \keywords{Suggested keywords}